Coronavirus: First United States death reported in Washington

 Washington state health officials announced two new coronavirus cases Friday night, including a high school student who attends Jackson High School in Everett, said Dr. Chris Spitters of the Snohomish County Health District.

-The other case in Washington was a woman in in King County in her 50s who had recently traveled to South Korea, authorities said.
+The other case in Washington was a woman in King County in her 50s who had recently traveled to South Korea, authorities said.

 Both patients weren't seriously ill.